Geoffray Durbant

-Geoffray Steven Durbant (born 19 May 1992) is a professional footballer who plays as a forward for Championnat National 2 club FC 93.
+Geoffray Steven Durbant (born 19 May 1992) is a professional footballer who plays as a forward for Championnat National 1 club Chambly.
 Born in metropolitan France, he plays for the Guadeloupe national team.

 Club career

 Durbant is a youth academy graduate of Red Star.
 He made his senior debut for the club on 18 May 2012 as a 69th minute substitute for Cédric Sabin in a 2–0 win against Vannes.

 Durbant scored 15 goals for Sedan during the 2019–20 Championnat National 2 season and was the league top scorer before the competition was terminated due to COVID-19 pandemic in April 2020.
 In June 2020, he joined Bastia-Borgo.

 On 7 June 2021, Laval announced the signing of Durbant on a two-year deal.
 He helped the club achieve promotion in his first season, winning the Championnat National.
 On 21 July 2023, he joined Châteauroux.

 On 16 January 2025, Durban signed with Sochaux in Championnat National until the end of the season, with an option to extend for the 2025–26 season.
 In August 2025, he joined FC 93 BBG.